Comptroller of Public Accounts

-Applicants who achieved RPA, RTA, or RTC designations, but are no longer designated due to employment changes, and were previously approved by PTAD through Sept.
-30, 2011, may be approved as regular instructors.
-In order to maintain instructor status, the instructor must complete eight (8) hours of instructor professional development, a Texas property tax laws and rules update course (without examination), two (2) hours of ethics for property tax professionals (without examination), and an orientation or update of the course to be taught, if applicable, by Sept.
-30, 2012.
-Applicants will be permitted to teach courses pending completion of these requirements.
+Instructors who achieved RPA, RTA, or RTC designations, but are no longer designated due to employment changes are eligible to retain approved instructor status.
+In order to maintain instructor status, the instructor must complete eight (8) hours of instructor professional development, a Texas property tax laws and rules update course (without examination), two (2) hours of ethics for property tax professionals (without examination).
+Instructors must maintain the same level of continuing education required by TDLR for designees.
+Instructors will be permitted to teach courses pending completion of these requirements.

 III.
 New Instructor Qualifications